ashlynnprasad/langmann-2021/pages/relationswithindigenouspeoples.md

   <div class="row">
     <div class="col-sm-7">
       {% include feature/item-figure.html objectid="langmann025" width="100" %}<br>
       <small>Image description: Large wooden arch with ocean in the background.
-Handwritten caption on photograph reads Lumberman's Arch (10), Stanley Park, Vancouver, B.C.</small><br>
+Handwritten caption on photograph reads Lumberman's Arch (10), Stanley Park, Vancouver, B.C.</small>
     </div>
     <div class="col-sm-5">
-      <br>Another example of the ways in which settler-colonial preferences for the visual appeal of the park overrode entire histories of indigenous customs and land rights was the re-placement of Lumberman’s Arch.
+      Another example of the ways in which settler-colonial preferences for the visual appeal of the park overrode entire histories of indigenous customs and land rights was the re-placement of Lumberman’s Arch.
 John Mackie explains how the arch was resituated from its original home downtown to Stanley Park, “on the site of an old native village that whites called Whoi Whoi,” or Xwayxway, and which had been home to Squamish, Musqueam and Tsleil-Waututh First Nations.
 Not only was it their home, but “when the first road was built around Stanley Park, a construction crew unearthed near Whoi Whoi a large deposit of broken and crushed clam shells, as well as skulls and other body parts....
 Rather than exciting any interest, the shells were used to surface the road.”
     </div>
   </div>
 </div>
-<p style="text-indent: 25px;">The focus remained on grooming Stanley Park to become a decoration to the city, where once it had been the site of a thriving indigenous population.
+<br><p style="text-indent: 25px;">The focus remained on grooming Stanley Park to become a decoration to the city, where once it had been the site of a thriving indigenous population.
 A newspaper article at the time of the relocation of Lumberman’s Arch celebrated it as a “permanent advertisement of our lumber industries, a memento of the Royal visit and, artistically placed, a real ornament and appropriate addition to our beautiful park.”<br><br>

 <div class="container">
   <div class="row">